KenKundert/nestedtext/tests/README.rst

 An external encoder must accept *JSON* as input and write *NestedText* as output.
-An 'external' encoder that actually uses the reference encoder is provided in *json-to-nxt*
+An 'external' encoder that actually uses the reference encoder is provided in *json-to-nestedtext*

-An external decoder must accept *nxt* as input and write *JSON* as output.
-An 'external' decoder that actually uses the reference decoder is provided in *nxt-to-json*
+An external decoder must accept *NestedText* as input and write *JSON* as output.
+An 'external' decoder that actually uses the reference decoder is provided in *nestedtext-to-json*

 For example, to run all tests on internal reference encoder and decoder::